miloscabrilo/Cryptocurrency/README.md

 Cryptocurrency
 App for a comparative view of cryptocurrency values using [Cryptocompare API](https://min-api.cryptocompare.com/)

-**Description of functionality**
+##**Description of functionality**

--The first screen contain the list of all cryptocurrencies supported by the API
+- The first screen contain the list of all cryptocurrencies supported by the API

-Each crypto value info in the list contain:
+&nbsp;Each crypto value info in the list contain:
 * name
 * symbol
 * image

+- When cryptocurrency is selected from the list, details for the selected currency are shown